 For 16 years, Colleen was the Artistic Director of The Concert Singers adult community chorus in West Los Angeles, presenting a full concert season of public performances each year.
 She led the group in a performance tour of Austria and the Czech Republic.
 Colleen taught Advanced Voice to gifted youth at the LAUSD Conservatory of Performing Arts for 18 years.
 She served many years as a judge identifying children in voice for Gifted and Talented Education for the state of California.

 Colleen has conducted several children’s festival choirs, presented choral reading sessions to conductors and educators, and has taught conducting workshops in the Los Angeles area for the Chorister’s Guild, the South Bay Children’s Choir, the National Association of Church Musicians, and LAUSD.
-For the past 30 years she has been, and continues to serve as, the Director of Music at Covenant Presbyterian Church in Westchester where she developed and conducted the Children’s Choir, Youth Choir, Adult Sanctuary Choir, Praise Band and an intergenerational Orchestra.
+For 34 years she served as the Director of Music at Covenant Presbyterian Church in Westchester.

 Colleen presently teaches Choral Music full-time at Paul Revere Charter Middle School in the Pacific Palisades.
-She is fortunate to have 6 full periods of choir, teaching approximately 260 singers from grades six though eight.
+She is fortunate to have 6 full periods of choir classes, teaching approximately 230 singers from grades six through eight.